AngeliquevanRensburg/Carpentries-in-South-Africa-Retrospective-2020/Goal4.md

 ## :large_blue_diamond: Milestones achieved:
-:star: Arrange at least two instructor training workshops for 2020
+:star: Arrange at least one instructor training workshop for 2020